 The new categories aim to give buyers a better indication of why the vehicle has been written off, i.e. whether it was cosmetic, light damage or structural damage.

 Once the necessary repairs have been completed, salvage Category C, D, S and N vehicles can return to the road.
-Category C and D vehicles classified before the 1st of October will remain in circulation.
+Category C and D vehicles classified before 1st October will remain in circulation.

-Why should I buy an accident damaged vehicle?
+Why should I buy an accident-damaged vehicle?

-Parts: Heavily damaged vehicles, particularly CAT B, C and S titles, could provide you with a source of great-value used parts.
+Parts: Heavily damaged vehicles, particularly CAT B, C and S titles, could provide a source of great-value used parts.
 Vehicles may be too heavily damaged to realistically return to the road (CAT Bs cannot legally return to the road).
 They contain salvageable parts which you could buy for a low price, perfect if you are already repairing a similar model.

 Enjoyment: A repair or restoration challenge can be hugely fulfilling, especially if you are a big car fanatic.
-There’s nothing like seeing a damaged and sad looking car returned to its former glory.
+There’s nothing like seeing a damaged and sad-looking car returned to its former glory.

-Who should purchase an accident damaged vehicle?
+Who should purchase an accident-damaged vehicle?

 Of course, suppose you have limited experience with damaged vehicles and are looking to take on your first salvage challenge.
 In that case, there’s no reason why this type of vehicle might not be appropriate if you can dedicate the time and care it takes to repair it.

-Where to buy an accident damaged car?
+Where to buy an accident-damaged car?

 What type of salvage does Reclamet buy?